AlaaKanaan/laravel-api-boilerplate/README.md

 ## Tech Stack

-Nothing is included in this framework unless it has been thoroughly tested and proven on real-world projects.
-Applications built with this framework come with well-considered, reliable technical decisions included right out of the box:

 | Library               | Category  | Version  | Description                                                    |
 |-----------------------|-----------|----------|----------------------------------------------------------------|
 | Laravel               | Framework | v11.36.1 | The best cross-platform framework                              |